Australia Day: Contemporary celebrations

 Citizenship ceremonies are also commonly held, with Australia Day now the largest occasion for the acquisition of Australian citizenship.
 On 26 January 2011, more than 300 citizenship ceremonies took place and around 13,000 people from 143 countries took Australian citizenship.
 In recent years many citizenship ceremonies have included an affirmation by existing citizens.
 Research conducted in 2007 reported that 78.6% of respondents thought that citizenship ceremonies were an important feature of the day.
-In September 2019, the Morrison Government amended the Australian Citizenship Ceremonies Code to require local councils to hold a citizenship ceremony on Australia Day.
+In September 2019, the Morrison government amended the Australian Citizenship Ceremonies Code to require local councils to hold a citizenship ceremony on Australia Day.

 The official Australia Day Ambassador Program supports celebrations in communities across the nation by facilitating the participation of high-achieving Australians in local community celebrations.
 In 2011, 385 ambassadors participated in 384 local community celebrations.
 The Order of Australia awards are also a feature of the day.
 The Australia Day Achievement Medallion is awarded to citizens by local governments based on excellence in both government and non-government organisations.
 The governor-general and prime minister both address the nation.
 On the eve of Australia Day each year, the Prime Minister announces the winner of the Australian of the Year award, presented to an Australian citizen who has shown a "significant contribution to the Australian community and nation" and is an "inspirational role model for the Australian community".
 Subcategories of the award include Young Australian of the Year and Senior Australian of the Year, and an award for Australia's Local Hero.

 Research in 2009 indicated that Australians reflect on history and future fairly equally on Australia Day.
 Of those polled, 43% agreed that history is the most important thing to think about on Australia Day and 41% said they look towards "our future", while 13% thought it was important to "think about the present at this time" and 3% were unsure.
 Despite the date reflecting the arrival of the First Fleet, contemporary celebrations are not particularly historical in their theme.
 There are no large-scale re-enactments and the national leader's participation is focused largely on events such as the Australian of the Year Awards announcement and Citizenship Ceremonies.

 Possibly reflecting a shift in Australians' understanding of the place of Indigenous Australians in their national identity, Newspoll research in November 2009 reported that ninety percent of Australians polled believed "it was important to recognise Australia's indigenous people and culture" as part of Australia Day celebrations.
 A similar proportion (89%) agreed that "it is important to recognise the cultural diversity of the nation".
-Despite the strong attendance at Australia Day events and a positive disposition towards the recognition of Indigenous Australians, the date of the celebrations remains a source of challenge and national discussion.